 What do you think would be the next frontier for Artificial Intelligence/digital transformation?

 Just as the world is constantly changing, possibilities for AI and digital transformation would be endless.
 One example would be my shoulder injury, where the recovery process is a rigorous physiotherapist regime.
 In this day and age, not everyone can afford such a regime, primarily because of time and money concerns.
 I went beyond the brief and made a small mobile app, it records all the exercise I do at home and tells me in real time the rights and wrongs, and measures joint movements and restrictions.
 It has brought unparalleled clarity in my impairment.

 These are the kind of possibilities which are waiting in the next frontier.
 If you want to learn dancing, you may not have to go anywhere and someone can teach you remotely and offer insights that are far greater than what’s possible in-person, because a machine would be able to look at and analyse your movements more thoroughly than what a person can normally do.

 Machine-based solutions that focus on solving specific problems will soon become the order of the day.
-It will not be limited by physical presence, disabilities or class, because technology will then be omnipresent.Posted almost 2 years ago
+It will not be limited by physical presence, disabilities or class, because technology will then be omnipresent.Posted about 2 years ago